-- Maintain appropriate silt fencing during construction to prevent erosion and sedimentation in accordance with the SWPPP. - Establish a low- to no-maintenance level within a 75-foot buffer along wetlands where possible. - Establish and maintain up to a 100-foot riparian buffer around wetlands, springs, and channels.
+- ❖ Maintain appropriate silt fencing during construction to prevent erosion and sedimentation in accordance with the SWPPP. - ❖ Establish a low- to no-maintenance level within a 75-foot buffer along wetlands during construction. - ❖ Establish and maintain a 100-foot riparian buffer around wetlands, springs, and channels during construction.